Humbedooh/kif/README.md

 It can currently scan for:

 - memory usage (MB, GB or % of total mem available)
-- # of open file descriptors
+- No. of open file descriptors
-- # of TCP connections open
+- No. of TCP connections open
-- # of LAN TCP connections open
+- No. of LAN TCP connections open
 - Age of process

 and act accordingly, either running a custom command (such as restarting a service) or kill it with any preferred signal.